your money or your

 HOW COMMON IS IT?

-Because it’s so profitable, there are new strains arriving all the time, and off-the-shelf ransomware kits are readily available for would-be cybercriminals — no hacking skills required.
+Because it’s so profitable, there are new strains of ransomware attacks arriving all the time, and off-the-shelf ransomware kits are readily available for would-be cybercriminals — no hacking skills required.

 HOW MUCH DOES IT COST?